input-output-hk/mithril/docs/runbook/manual-publish-npm/README.md

-# Manually publish Rust crates to crates.io.
+# Manually publish packages to npm registry.

 ## Introduction

-From time to time, we may need to publish manually Rust crates to [crates.io](https://crates.io/) registry.
+From time to time, we may need to publish manually packages to [npm ristry](https://npmjs.com/) registry.

-## Run the associated 'Manual crates publication' GitHub Actions workflow
+## Run the associated 'Manual npm publication' GitHub Actions workflow

-Go to the page of the workflow with your browser: [Manual crates publication](https://github.com/input-output-hk/mithril/actions/workflows/manual-publish-crates.yml)
+Go to the page of the workflow with your browser: [Manual npm publication](https://github.com/input-output-hk/mithril/actions/workflows/manual-publish-npm.yml)

 Then, click on the **Run workflow** button: